 While “Mr. Leonard” Directs students in theatrical productions, “Miss Maggie” Co-Directs and Produces those shows.
 While Maggie is coaching her SALT team, Leonard serves as her assistant coach.
 When Maggie is a Tournament Director you are likely to find Leonard serving as the tournament’s Tabulation Director.

-Maggie and Leonard have been happily married for 23 years and have homeschooled their two sons and two nephews for the past seventeen years in Thornton, Colorado.
+Maggie and her husband Leonard have been happily married for 25 years and have homeschooled their two sons and two nephews for the past nineteen years in Thornton, Colorado.
 Maggie believes the classroom is a creative setting that must offer opportunities, challenges and success for each student.
 Every goal is achievable when students are given the right amount of encouragement, inspiration, the appropriate tools, and the freedom to explore in a constructive environment.
-Maggie and Leonard have experienced this statement’s truth in young students as well as those in high school and continue to use it as the guide to teaching the generations to come.
+Maggie and Leonard have experienced this statement’s truth in students of all ages and they continue to use it as the guide to teaching the generations to come.